hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/StreamgraphViewer_relative-1.png" style="display: block; margin: auto;" />
-*Streamgraph showing relative abundances for a set of specific clusters across all the samples*
+*Streamgraph showing relative abundances for a set of specific clusters across all the samples.*

 ## <a name="pheno_viewer_function"/> 5.7 Visualization of cell clusters using parallels coordinates (Pheno Viewer)